b23prodtm/HuewizPi/README.md

-# HapwizPY
+# HuewizPi
 Host access point Wizard script for Debian/Ubuntu and RaspberryPI devices
 #### NodeJs dependencies

   This project depends on npmjs [balena-cloud-apps](https://www.npmjs.com/package/balena-cloud-apps).
 Please call `npm update` whenever the system complains about `balena_deploy` not found.
-After npm install succeeded, HapwizPy can be dbuilt and optionally deployed to the device
+After npm install succeeded, HuewizPi can be dbuilt and optionally deployed to the device
 #### About submodule dependencies

 If git cannot pull or update first remove the folder to reinitialize the submodule